A Christmas Story

 As I was introduced to the family inside the house, I felt like a fish out of water in a family gathering where no one spoke a smidgen of English and I was quite the enormous gringo rarity.
 Mama was busy in the kitchen, but welcomed me and demanded I sit at the family table rather than outside in the plastic chairs with the growing company of locals who were arriving.

 As I watched, a meal of freshly cooked "free range"chicken from their yard, yellow rice and potatoes, "mote" - a corn similar to hominy in the US - fresh bananas and soda was brought to our table.
 They had made a lunch meal just for the three of us and we were treated with honor.
 The food was delicious, then an old milk jug with brown liquid was pulled from the refrigerator and placed on the table.
 Glasses were produced for me, but mama insisted the daughter rewash mine immediately.
 They then poured me an inch or two of the milky brown liquid and all watched me intently.
 Under the eyes of my hosts, I could smell the odd aroma of the concoction, but as I sipped it, it was sweet and had a kick.
-They smiled and someone said it was "caña", a homemade “Cuencan whiskey" as one said, a potent liquor made from sugar cane.
-I downed it and it was quite good.
-They continued watching to see my reaction.
+They smiled and someone said it was "caña", homemade “Cuencan whiskey" another said, a potent liquor made from sugar cane.
+I downed the musty and earthy concoction while they watched to see my reaction.
 I smiled and said "Muy bien, rico suave!"
 I was later to find out that was a mistake, but it was very good indeed.
-In less than 5 minutes the effect came on a bit strong, the warm rush and relaxed feel with a mild swimming head.
+In less than 5 minutes the effect came on a bit strong, with a mild swimming head.
 All I can say is that was some very strong “caña”!

 After the meal, the few families that had gathered outside began frantic activity.
 The children were dressed in costumes of Biblical characters, angels and as local adults.
 I realized they were part of an upcoming parade and one of the adults said "Pase del Niño”.
 I realized we were going to the local town to repeat the parade I'd seen in Cuenca the previous day.